How to taste beer

 To get more aroma, place your hand over the top of the glass when you swill to fill the glass with aroma.
 You really should be able to get a lot out of it, from the piney, tropical hops to yeasty esters and alcohol hits.
 Remember what you smell will be unique to yourself so don’t get hung up if your friend gets oranges and you get bananas – it’s just the different tastes and what you are most alert to.

 Finally, how to actually taste beer

 Finally the best bit, and the moment to take your time over.

 You don’t want to just take a little sip as this can let the alcohol dominate a lot of flavours, and don’t swallow straightaway.
 Let it wash over you.
 You want to coat your mouth so you can taste all the elements of the beer over time.
-The initial taste you get will be influenced hugely by the smell, and the aftertaste is more by the tongue.
+The initial taste you get will be influenced hugely by the tongue, and the aftertaste is more by the smell as it travels back through your nose.
 So never, ever, EVER use a spittoon.

 We aren’t talking about swilling it round like a wine here or pulling air through it.
 Just let it rest for a couple of seconds before swallowing.
 Firstly you’ll get the initial hops of the beer, tropical fruits or pine.
 While it’s in your mouth the flavours of the malts will start to come out, rich caramel or light biscuit, tempered by the yeast the brewer used.
 When you swallow, the beer passes over the soft palate and you get a hit of the bitterness.
-Depending on how bitter the beer is, this flavour could go on for several seconds, so don’t judge the beer until it’s completely faded.
+Depending on how bitter the beer is, this flavour could go on for several seconds.
+You'll also get a second wave of aromatics as you breath out, so don’t judge the beer until it’s completely faded.